 However, like anything that sounds too good to be true, there’s always a caution.
 Bamboo, when grown intensively, can use pesticides to increase its growth rate.
 Its harvesting is also often undertaken by poorly paid labor in developing countries.
 The good news for your choice of Bamboo straws is that Bambaw bamboo all comes from ethical sources.

 If you’re keen on seeing your choice of tipple traverse your glass reusable straw then glass if for you.
 The advantage that glass straws have over metal is that they don’t conduct heat and can be used in hot beverages too.
 A different look, they are also more likely to end up in shards on the floor.
 On the upside being able to see through them also helps you know that they really are clean.
 Look for ones complete with a carry case to avoid not having a reusable straw to hand following an accidental drop.

-Our favourites are these bent numbers below in a handful of translucent colours.
-Shatter-resistant rather than shatterproof they’re BPA free and look brilliant in a tall iced cocktail with or without booze.
+Our favorites are these bent numbers below in a handful of translucent colors.
+Shatter-resistant rather than shatterproof they’re BPA-free and look brilliant in a tall iced cocktail with or without booze.

 Along similar lines to bamboo natural eco-friendly hay straws are also made from 100% natural, organic and biodegradable hay.
 Wheat straws have been around since early in our straws history.
 Sometimes going back to what was is a great way to come up with swaps for everyday items that in more recent times have become contributors to plastic waste.

 Hay or wheat straws can also be made from local materials, and do check when buying for ones that might be produced near you.
 The best news about straws made from wheat or hay is they never go soggy.